-- Dr Amanda Briggs-Goode – Acting Head of Department for Fashion, Textiles, Knitwear
+- Professor Amanda Briggs-Goode – Head of Department for Fashion, Textiles, Knitwear

 - Dr Tom Fisher- Professor of Art and Design